petros3432/SLSimonSays/README.md

 ```
 **OR**
 Import the images START.png and RESET.png into the object that would contain STARTRESET_v2.c script, as textures.
 You can add the images
-to use them as textures by paying 10L$ ( Second Life's standard price for uploading ) or free to use them ***only temporarily***.
+to use them as textures by paying 10L$ ( Second Life's standard price for uploading, 0.10 US Dollars ) or free, to use them ***only temporarily***(After closing the viewer, the textures will be gone).
-To add the textures in the inventory of object, simply Right-click on object>Edit>Content>Drag & Drop the textures from your inventory to the folder Contains of the object.
+To add the textures in the inventory of an object, simply Right-click on object>Edit>Content>Drag & Drop the textures from your inventory to the folder Contains of the object.
 These apply also for the script INFO_v1.c where the lines
 ```
 string texture1 = "INFOimg";